ZupIT/beagle-docs/content/en/android/customization/widgets/oninit-custom-widget.md

 ### Step 2: Implement `onInit` property

-After adding the `OnInitiableComponent` interface to the widget, override the `onInit` property.
+After adding the `OnInitiableComponent` interface to the widget, override the `onInit` property:

 ```kotlin
 @RegisterWidget